The Golden IEM Cable is a $700 flagship cable from Hong Kong manufacturers, Rhapsodio.

 Note: in the final scores looks and build & ergonomics are averaged as one, together with resolution and tone as I consider the latter two proportionally more important.

-Page 2: For the low down on the Rhapsodio Golden & Sound impressions
+Click on Page 2 below For the low down on the Rhapsodio Golden & Sound impressions